-We have players from all walks of life and backgrounds, various age groups (students to seniors), and skill levels.
+We have players from all walks of life, age groups (students to seniors), and abilities.

-Our main restriction is that you need to be 14 years and over, and have some basic badminton experience.
-The club is not suitable for those who want to learn how to play.
-Players younger than 16 will also need to be accompanied by an adult to and from the venue.
+You need to be 14 years and over.
+Minors need to be accompanied by an adult to and from the venue.

 Find Your Level

-Our player standards definitions can be used to help you fill out our sign up form.
+When filling out our sign-up form, the descriptions below can help you select the correct grade.
 Players will often find they fit somewhere in between two categories.
 If in doubt, assume the lower category.

-Top players in all aspects of the game with no discernible weaknesses.
+Top players in all aspects of the game with few weaknesses.
 Able to play all shots with a high level of consistency and very few unforced errors.

 Badminton WA equivalent: Open, A Grade

 Strong club players with many years of experience.
-Able to play the majority of shots well including steep powerful smashes and strong backhands.
-These players also make use of deception, possess good footwork, and on-court awareness.
+Able to play the main shots well with high consistency.

-These players have typically spent many hours on the badminton court and are potential badminton addicts.
+These players have typically spent many hours on the badminton court and are potential addicts.

 Badminton WA equivalent: A Reserve, B Grade

-These players typically look to improve their own standards in a social but competitive setting.
+These players typically look to improve their standards in a social but competitive setting.